Your Partner is not responsible for your debts if you go bankrupt. However they may be affected in other ways.

-Given you and your partner are living at the same address it is possible that information from your file could be mistakenly mixed up with their’s.
-It is important they check this by getting a copy of their credit file.
+There is a small possibility that information from your file could be mistakenly mixed up with their’s.
+If they suspect there is a problem they should check their credit file.

-Your partner’s credit rating is only at risk if you have joint debts which they cannot pay.
-Any missed payments will also be recorded on their credit file.
-This will negatively affect their credit rating.
+Your partner should still be able to get credit while you are bankrupt.
+Their credit rating is only at risk if you have joint debts which they cannot pay.

 How will a jointly owned Property be affected?